tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the frequency of each class.
-The requency of classes are consistent through the train, validation and test.
+The requency of classes are consistent through the train, validation, and test sets.

 ![Classes](hist.png)